 Fiancés are fortunate in that there are no annual limits on K-1 visas, and therefore no long waiting periods such as occur in some other visa categories.
 Still, there are several eligibility requirements to comply with, which will require active steps and documentation, as described here.

-If you are the would-be immigrant and are already living in the United States, or if your U.S. citizen fiancé lives outside of the U.S. with you, getting a K-1 visa is probably unnecessary.
+If you are the would-be immigrant and you are already living in the United States, or if your U.S. citizen fiancé lives outside of the U.S. with you, getting a K-1 visa is possibly unnecessary.
 Instead, you might be better off getting married and then applying for a green card.
 (Consult an immigration attorney for the details and a personal analysis.)

 The main eligibility criteria for getting a K-1 visa are that:

 One of the most convincing types of evidence of your intentions is documents showing that you've actually set a date for the wedding and made some arrangements like renting a space and hiring a photographer.
 But leave room for flexibility—you can't necessarily count on getting a visa in time for your planned date, and it would be terrible to have to cancel and lose your deposits.

 For some binational couples, the requirement that they have already met is difficult or violates their religious principles.
 If you practice a religion in which marriages are customarily arranged by families and premarital meetings are prohibited, you can ask that U.S. Citizenship and Immigration Services (USCIS) waive the personal meeting requirement.
 You'll have to show that both parties will be following all the customs of marriage and weddings that are part of the religion.